-- Place sugar in large resealable plastic bag.
+- Place sugar in a large resealable plastic bag.
 Select your desired Marshmallow Variation in the tips section below and add the designated amount of Food Color with the sugar.

-- Sift or press through sieve, if needed.
+- Sift or press through the sieve, if needed.
 Spray 13 x 9-inch baking dish with no-stick cooking spray then coat with some of the colored sugar.
 Set aside.

 For the marshmallows: